 Nicole Chung was born and raised in the Pacific Northwest.
-Her nationally bestselling debut memoir All You Can Ever Know (Catapult, US; Pushkin Press, UK) was a finalist for the National Book Critics Circle Award for Autobiography, longlisted for the PEN Open Book Award, and named a Best Book of the Year by The Washington Post, The Boston Globe, NPR, TIME, Newsday, Library Journal, BuzzFeed, Goodreads, Chicago Public Library, and Seattle Public Library, among many others.
+Her nationally bestselling debut memoir All You Can Ever Know (Catapult, US; Pushkin Press, UK) was a finalist for the National Book Critics Circle Award for Autobiography, longlisted for the PEN Open Book Award, and named a Best Book of the Year by The Washington Post, The Boston Globe, NPR, TIME, Newsday, Library Journal, BuzzFeed, Real Simple, Goodreads, and the Chicago and Seattle Public Library systems, among many others.

 Buy All You Can Ever Know: